cubter/metasci/README.md

 This is work in progress.
 - ORC support is yet to be done.
-- Asynchrous download from Crossref is to be implemented as well.
+- Asynchronous download from Crossref is to be implemented.

 MetaSci is a project aimed at [downloading and] and parsing Crossref's JSONs, containing scientific publications metadata.
 Crossref is one of the leading registration authorities,